gbouras13/dnaapler/README.md

 pip install dnaapler
 ```

-You will need to install BLAST v2.10 or higher separately.
+* Note: If you want to install `dnaapler` with pip, you will need to install BLAST v2.10 or higher separately.

 e.g.

 ```
 conda install -c bioconda blast>2.9
 ```

 ## Usage